 For a quick reference, you can download my Printable Toddler Nutrition Guide so you can refer to it for reassurance and information.
 Use it as a guide, not a hard-and-fast rule, since kids aren’t robots and will not eat like a chart.
 I share this first because portion sizes may actually be a lot smaller than you realize and often we are simply overestimating the amount that our kids need.

-(Aim to serve healthy fat with most meals or snacks since little kids need it for proper brain development.)
+(Aim to serve healthy fat foods with most meals or snacks, since little kids need those healthy fats for proper brain development.)

 Why does my toddler refuse to eat?

-It’s very possible your toddler’s not eating because he simply isn’t as hungry as he was when he was a baby.
-Toddlers grow less rapidly than babies and may be less hungry and need less food than you expect.
+This is the most important thing to consider: It’s very possible your toddler is not eating because he simply isn’t as hungry as he was when he was a baby.
+Toddlers grow less rapidly than they did as babies and may be less hungry and need less food than you expect.
 If you give them a larger portion size than they need, they may eat some and leave the rest—and it may visually look like they haven’t eaten anything even though they did.

-And toddlers don’t always have the words to be able to effectively communicate that they aren’t hungry, so they may just refuse to eat.
+Plus, toddlers don’t always have the words to effectively communicate that they aren’t hungry, so they may just refuse to eat.
 This may look like playing with food, throwing food, or flat-out refusing to have anything to do with food.

 A normal toddler meal may be two bites of a food.
 Or it may be a whole plate.
 A normal toddler may like something immensely one week and not at all the following week.